OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 These steps must be completed whenever your code needs to *read* information from the Office document.

-1. In the `toggleProtection` function, replace `TODO2` with the following code.
+1. Within the `toggleProtection` function, replace `TODO2` with the following code.
 Note:

    - Every Excel object has a `load` method.
 You specify the properties of the object that you want to read in the parameter as a string of comma-delimited names.
 In this case, the property you need to read is a subproperty of the `protection` property.
 You reference the subproperty almost exactly as you would anywhere else in your code, with the exception that you use a forward slash ('/') character instead of a "." character.